 "numer" = no., number, issue, also party piece.
-It is a set of digits that does not represent a "value", but is rather an index or identifier of an object in a series or group of similar objects that are used for something: eg. number of the building in the street, postal code, telephone number, bank account number, issue of a periodic magazine - these "numbers" do not represent values, but either mark one object in a sequence of objects (magazine issue, number of the building in the street), or serve for identification purposes only (telephone number, postal code).
-In the other meaning, it is a single "act" in a show, eg. one performance of many of them, during a show in a circus.
+It is a set of digits that does not represent a "value", but is rather an index or identifier of an object in a series or group of similar objects that are used for something: eg. number of the building in the street, postal code, telephone number, bank account number, issue of a periodic magazine - these "numbers" either mark one object in a sequence of objects, or serve for identification purposes only.
+In the other meaning, it is a single "act" in a show, eg. one performance of many of them, e.g. during a show in a circus.
 See also: https://sjp.pwn.pl/szukaj/numer.html

 No, "wiem" does not quite work here.
 If you really want to use it, it should be "Wiem, jaki (on) ma numer", but that form would be a bit strange (unless this number is classified or knowing the number is somewhat uncommon - in such a case, this is the best way to say it).